Maia AI Agents features🔗

 Sessions and plan mode🔗

-A session is a structured, ongoing interaction with Maia that persists across your current branch.
-Maia builds on prior messages within the session, providing more coherent responses across multiple prompts.
+A session is a structured, ongoing interaction with Maia AI Agents that persists across your current branch.
+Maia AI Agents build on prior messages within the session, providing more coherent responses across multiple prompts.
 Sessions are private to each user and are saved in conversation history when you switch branches.

 Plan mode🔗

-Plan mode lets you review Maia's proposed actions before it makes any changes to your pipeline.
-Enable the Plan mode toggle at the bottom of the Maia chat interface.
-Maia will present a step-by-step plan for your review and approval before acting.
+Plan mode lets you review Maia AI Agents' proposed actions before they make any changes to your pipeline.
+Enable the Plan mode toggle at the bottom of the Maia AI Agents chat interface.
+Maia AI Agents will present a step-by-step plan for your review and approval before acting.

-Maia can also suggest switching to plan mode automatically if it determines your prompt is complex enough to require planning.
+Maia AI Agents can also suggest switching to plan mode automatically if they determine your prompt is complex enough to require planning.

-For more information, read Sessions and tools in Maia.
+For more information, read Sessions and tools in Maia AI Agents.

 Troubleshooting and monitoring🔗